lbm/terraform-aws-guardduty-teams/README.md

 ## License

-This repository is distributed under the terms of the [ISC license](LICENSE.md).
+The code in this repository is distributed under the terms of the [ISC license](LICENSE.md).

 [blog-post]: https://lachlan.io/blog/integrating-aws-guardduty-with-microsoft-teams